RESULTS IN PRIMARY PROGRESSIVE MS (PPMS)

 Disability progression is measured using a tool called the Expanded Disability Status Scale (EDSS).
 It assesses your functionality or changes to function in the areas listed below.
 OCREVUS was not proven to individually reduce each of these measured endpoints.

+Infections are a common side effect.
 OCREVUS increases your risk of getting upper respiratory tract infections, lower respiratory tract infections, skin infections, and herpes infections.
-Infections are a common side effect, which can be serious.
-Tell your healthcare provider if you have an infection or have any of the following signs of infection including fever, chills, or a cough that does not go away.
-Signs of herpes include cold sores, shingles, genital sores, skin rash, pain, and itching.
+Serious infections can happen with OCREVUS, which can be life-threatening or cause death.
+Tell your healthcare provider if you have an infection or have any of the following signs of infection including fever, chills, a cough that does not go away, or painful urination.
+Signs of herpes infection include: cold sores, shingles, genital sores, skin rash, pain, and itching.
 Signs of more serious herpes infection include: changes in vision, eye redness or eye pain, severe or persistent headache, stiff neck, and confusion.
 Signs of infection can happen during treatment or after you have received your last dose of OCREVUS.
 Tell your healthcare provider right away if you have an infection.
 Your healthcare provider should delay your treatment with OCREVUS until your infection is gone.
 Please visit Safety & Side Effects for more information.

 OCREVUS reduced the volume of T2 hyperintense lesions, while T2 lesion volume increased in people taking placebo.